mounicasirineni/pm-research-toolkit/README.md

   reveal about product strategy"**

-Every template forces two things most research skips: **signal/noise discipline** (every claim is traceable — Google Deep Research substitutes inline citations and a numbered sources list rather than [DOCUMENTED]/[INFERRED] labels, but the intent is the same: no ungrounded assertions) and **a prepared opinion** (a specific, defensible point of view grounded in the research, not a summary of
+Every template forces two things most research skips: **signal/noise discipline** (every claim is traceable — Gemini Deep Research substitutes inline citations and a numbered sources list rather than [DOCUMENTED]/[INFERRED] labels, but the intent is the same: no ungrounded assertions) and **a prepared opinion** (a specific, defensible point of view grounded in the research, not a summary of